 - 1. Internal Controls are processes, a means to an end, not an end in itself. - 2.
 Internal Controls are effected by people, not merely policy manuals and forms but people at every level of the organization. - 3.
 Internal Controls are geared to the achievement of objectives. - 4.
 Internal Controls can be expected to provide only reasonable assurance, not absolute assurance.

 Reasonable Assurance

-Cost of achieving the internal control objectives should not exceed its benefit
+The cost of achieving internal control objectives should not exceed its benefit

 CATEGORIES of CONTROLS

 Hard Controls